 True if File is a loaded Prolog source file.
-File is the absolute and canonical path to the source-file source_file(?Pred, ?File)
+File is the absolute and canonical path to the source file.

+source_file(?Pred, ?File)

 Is true if the predicate specified by Pred was loaded from file File, where File is an absolute path name (see absolute_file_name/2).
 Can be used with any instantiation pattern, but the database only maintains the source file for each predicate.
 See also clause_property/2.
+Note that the relation between files and predicates is more complicated if include/1 is used.
+The predicate describes the owner of the predicate.
+See include/1 for details.